nlevchuk/merchant-disbursements/README.md

 ## Installation

+1. Put `merchants.json`, `shoppers.json` and `orders.json` from the dataset into `tmp/` folder

-1. Build the application image using Dockerfile from current directory
+2. Build the application image using Dockerfile from current directory

 ```
 make build
 ```

-2. Create and run containers for Rails and PostgreSQL applications.
+3. Create and run containers for Rails and PostgreSQL applications.
 Wait until both applications running

 ```
 make up
 ```

-3. Make initial setup of the application (create databases)
+4. Make initial setup of the application (create databases, run migrations, populate development database)

 ```
 make bootstrap
 ```

-4. Go to the browser and open `http://localhost:3000`
+4. Go to the browser and open `http://localhost:3000?merchant=1&week=1`